westpole/react-env-setup/README.md

 ## How to setup?

+Firstly, you should clone git repository into your local environment (desktop, laptop, etc.)

+Next, you should install NPM packages by running command below:

+    npm install

 ## How to run in development?

+## How to commit any changes to GIT repository?

+This project uses `conventional-changelog` module to generate a changelog from git metadata.

+#### Recommended workflow

+  1. Make changes
+  2. Commit those changes to a Feature or a Bug branch
+  3. Make sure CI server turns green
+  4. Merge branch to release branch (ex. master)
+  4. Bump version in package.json by running command below

+          npm version [major|minor|patch]

+  5. Generate Changelog

+          npm run changelog

+  6. Commit package.json and CHANGELOG.md files

+          npm add .
+          npm commit -m "Release, <date>"

+  8. Push changes and tags

+          npm push <origin> <remote branch>
+          npm push --tags

+For more details on how to construct commit message see at [ESLint Convention](COMMIT_RULES.md).

 ## How to prepare code to release?

-Add new version to the code base.

-    npm version [major|minor|patch]

-## How to commit any changes?

-Commit message should follow the next pattern:

-    1:Scope : 2:explanation what was done

-where:

-**1:Scope** - could be one of the labels:

-  - **Example**: should be used to describe any changes that was done to the code in **src** folder
-  - **Dev**: should be used to describe any changes in environment configuration (webpack, babel, etc.)
-  - **Comments**: should be used to describe any changes to documentation (README, JSDOCS)
+Make sure that all code changes were fully tested and committed to the `master` branch.

 ## Known issues

 ## TODO

-- [ ] Add JSDOCS
+- [ ] Add JSDOCS (specify doc generator npm script)

 - [ ] Add GIT hook scripts to check commit massages and to run tests on commit (add message format)

 - [ ] Add React router

-- [ ] Add comments on how to use semver

 - [ ] add Error handler (display human readable error messages and log detailed info for developer)

-- [ ] add TODO list generator (CHANGELOG.md)

-- [ ] update ESLint to check for "console.log"
+- [ ] add a checker for "console.log"

 - [ ] add a section on how to collaborate and how to log an issue